TULiberalArts/English/pages/graduate.md

 [Learn More about the MA in English](http://bulletin.temple.edu/graduate/scd/cla/english-ma/)

 ## PhD in English
 Graduates with a PhD typically go on to careers in college teaching and related fields.
-Foundational courses provide the broad background needed for independent research, while our advanced graduate classes allow students to engage with cutting-edge faculty research.
-Recent special topics courses have covered: Literary Aesthetics; Transatlantic Feminist Theory; Photography and Literature; Fetishism and the 19th Century Imagination; Feminist Rhetoric of Science; Joyce and Lacan; and Queer Poetry and Poetics.
+Foundational courses provide the broad background needed for independent research, while our advanced graduate classes allow you to engage with cutting-edge faculty research.
+Our special topics courses have covered the following subjects.

+- Feminist Rhetoric of Science
+- Fetishism and the 19th Century Imagination
+- Joyce and Lacan
+- Literary Aesthetics
+- Photography and Literature
+- Transatlantic Feminist Theory
+- Queer Poetry and Poetics

-Following course work, students generally choose a concentration in one or two of our main areas of strength, each of which will prepare them to teach and do research in the field: British Literature; American Literature; Postcolonial and Global Literatures; Ethnic and African American Literatures; Literature and Visual Studies; Critical and Cultural Theories; Poetry and Poetics;  Gender and Sexuality; Composition and Rhetoric.
+Following course work, you will choose a concentration in one or two of our main areas of strength, each of which will prepare you for teaching and research in the field.

+Our main areas of strengh are listed below See listings with faculty at the bottom of the page).

+- American Literature
+- British Literature
+- Critical and Cultural Theories
+- Ethnic and African American Literatures
+- Gender and Sexuality
+- Literature and Visual Studies
+- Poetry and Poetics
+- Postcolonial and Global Literatures

 Our PhD in English takes anywhere from 5-7 years to finish, depending on whether you already have an master's degree and whether you have fellowship support, teaching responsibilities and other factors.

 ## Study Abroad in Rome
 The Rome Seminar in Art and Culture is offered in the Summer term at Temple University's Rome campus, the Villa Caproni.
 The interdisciplinary seminar serves as a foundation for advanced study in the human sciences and reflects the most current trends of though in post-modern culture.
 Graduate and post-doctoral students in literature, film studies, philosophy, art and social theory are welcome to apply.
 The seminar, taught in English, entails an intensive program of class work, field trips and guest lectures and uses the Rome extensively as a resource.